Jadens-arc/jadens-arc.github.io/content/posts/custom-domain.md

 4. Go to the "Accounts and Imports" tab
 5. Under the "Send mail as" row click "Add another email address"

-This should bring up a popup window
+This should bring up a popup window.

 6. Under "Email address" enter the email address of the custom domain you want to use (make sure "Treat as an alias" is checked)
 7. Click "Next" then configure the SMTP server as follows